-Investors in the Class B and Class C Notes Bear Greater Risk of Loss Because the Priority of Payment of Interest and the Timing of Principal Payments on the Class B and Class C Notes May Change Due to the Variability of Cash Flows
+Investors in the Class B Notes Bear Greater Risk of Loss Because the Priority of Payment of Interest and the Timing of Principal Payments on the Class B Notes May Change Due to the Variability of Cash Flows

 Interest on the class B notes generally will be paid prior to payment of principal on the class A notes.
-However, if after giving effect to all required distributions of principal and interest on the notes on any distribution date, the outstanding principal balance of the trust student loans, plus accrued but unpaid interest thereon, amounts then on deposit in the capitalized interest account (after any distributions of interest from that account) and amounts then on deposit in the reserve account, would be less than the outstanding principal balance of the class A notes, interest on the class B notes will be subordinate to the payment of principal on the class A notes on that distribution date.
+However, if after giving effect to all required distributions of principal and interest on the notes on any distribution date, the outstanding principal balance of the trust student loans, including accrued interest thereon that is expected to be capitalized, amounts then on deposit in the capitalized interest account (after any distributions of interest from that account) and amounts then on deposit in the reserve account, would be less than the outstanding principal amount of the class A notes, interest on the class B notes will be subordinate to the payment of principal on the class A notes on that distribution date.